MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/rag-chatbot.md

 > For more RAG samples, visit: [AzureDataRetrievalAugmentedGenerationSamples](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples)

 > [!IMPORTANT]
-> This sample requires you to setup accounts for Azure Cosmos DB for NoSQL and Azure OpenAI.
+> This sample requires you to set up accounts for Azure Cosmos DB for NoSQL and Azure OpenAI.
 To get started, visit:
 >
 > - [Azure Cosmos DB for NoSQL Python Quickstart](../nosql/quickstart-python.md)
 > - [Azure Cosmos DB for NoSQL Vector Search](../nosql/vector-search.md)